inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 functions specific to the input data.
 An impact function generally only deals with the combination of 1 hazard layer with 1 exposure layer.
-The way it is combined is specific to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure information
+The way it is combined is specific to the impact function, it could be a simple overlay of the 2 layers, or it could be a complicated function that calculates if a building would fall down in an earthquake based on building structure information.

 The output of the impact function will typically have a spatial component (e .g. a GIS layer which automatically loads into the map canvas) and a